DakshMiglani/dak.sh/content/blog/about-me.md

 summary: "Hello There, My name is Daksh Miglani.
 I'm a programmer with a passion for math and business.
 I've been writing code since I was 9 years old and I've spent almost all my life sitting right infront of a computer, laptop or a Cell Phone.
 I'm from Generation-Z (currently 18 years old)."
 featuredImage: ""
 created_at: "2019-10-15"
-updated_at: "2019-12-30"
+updated_at: "2020-04-21"
 ---

 Hello There, My name is Daksh Miglani.
-I'm a programmer with a passion for math and business.
+I'm a programmer with a passion for math, trading and business.

-I work at [Adler AI Inc](https://adler.ai), Where we provide _APIs for Deep Learning Models_.
-Our most notable clients include _KPMG, Duff & Phelps, Bank of Karnataka_.
+I'm the Founder & CTO of [Adler](https://adler.ai), where we help enterprises incorporate AI and automate their workflows to help them make smart decisions fast.
+Our most notable clientele include _KPMG, Duff & Phelps, etc_.

 ### My life